-Objectives: Burkholderia pseudomallei, Yersinia pestis and Francisella tularensis are facultative intracellular bacteria causing life-threatening infections.
-We have (a) compared the activity of finafloxacin (a fluoroquinolone in development showing improved activity at acidic pH) with that of ciprofloxacin, levofloxacin and imipenem against the extracellular and intracellular (THP-1 monocytes) forms of infection by attenuated surrogates of these species (B. thailandensis, Y. pseudotuberculosis, F. philomiragia) and (b) assessed finafloxacin cellular pharmacokinetics (accumulation, distribution, efflux).
+Objectives: Burkholderia pseudomallei, Yersinia pestis, and Francisella tularensis are facultative intracellular bacteria causing life-threatening infections.
+We have (i) compared the activity of finafloxacin (fluoroquinolone in development showing improved activity at acidic pH) with that of ciprofloxacin, levofloxacin, and imipenem against the extracellular and intracellular (THP-1 monocytes) forms of infection by attenuated surrogates of these species (B. thailandensis, Y. pseudotuberculosis, F. philomiragia) (ii) assessed finafloxacin cellular pharmacokinetics (accumulation, distribution, efflux).

-Methods: Bacteria in broth or in infected monocytes were exposed to antibiotics at pH 7.4 or 5.5 for 24 hr.
+Methods: Bacteria in broth or in infected monocytes were exposed to antibiotics at pH 7.4 or 5.5 for 24h.
 Maximal relative efficacies (E{max}) and static concentrations (C_s) were calculated using the Hill equation (concentration-response curves).
-Finafloxacin pharmacokinetics in cells at pH 7.4 or 5.5 was investigated using 14C-labelled drug.
+Finafloxacin pharmacokinetics in cells at pH 7.4 or 5.5 was investigated using [14C]-labelled drug.

-Results: Extracellularly, all drugs sterilized the cultures, with finafloxacin being two to six times more potent at acidic pH.
+Results: Extracellularly, all drugs sterilized the cultures, with finafloxacin being 2-6 times more potent at acidic pH.
 Intracellularly, E{max} reached the limit of detection (4-5 log10 cfu decrease) for finafloxacin against all species, but only against B. thailandensis and F. philomiragia for ciprofloxacin and levofloxacin, while imipenem caused less than 2 log10 cfu decrease for all species.
-At acid pH, C_s shifted to two to five times lower values for finafloxacin and to one to four times higher values for the other drugs.
-Finafloxacin accumulated in THP-1 cells by approximately fivefold at pH 7.4 but up to 20-fold at pH 5.5, and distributed in the cytosol.

-Conclusions: Fluoroquinolones have proven to be effective in reducing the intracellular reservoirs of B. thailandensis, Y. pseudotuberculosis and F. philomiragia, with finafloxacin demonstrating an additional advantage in acidic environments.
-H. Chalhoub, Clin Microbiol Infect 2020;26:1254.e1-1254.e8
+At acid pH, C_s shifted to 2-5 times lower values for finafloxacin and to 1-4 times higher values for the other drugs.
+Finafloxacin accumulated in THP-1 cells by approximately 5-fold at pH 7.4 but up to 20-fold at pH 5.5, and distributed in the cytosol.
+Conclusions: Fluoroquinolones have proven to be effective in reducing the intracellular reservoirs of B. thailandensis, Y. pseudotuberculosis, and F. philomiragia, with finafloxacin demonstrating an additional advantage in acidic environments.